If you own a home, you might be contemplating how extra mortgage payments may or may not fit into your overall financial plan.

 I do still plan to be mortgage-free when I fully retire at age 55.
 But extra mortgage payments today at age 42 isn’t the path for me.
 For others, it may be.

 This is a highly complex topic and I’ll only scratch the surface to spare you from a novel-sized post.
 Both math and emotion weigh heavily and people tend to change their views at different stages of home ownership.
 30 years is a long time.

 Mortgage rates have hovered at all-time lows below 5% since the aftermath of the financial crisis of 2007-2009.
 If you secured a mortgage or refinanced in the past decade and your credit is halfway decent, you likely have a historically low rate.

 It’s not too late, you can still refinance to take advantage of low rates.
 But your time may be running out.
 Never hurts to check out rates to see if you can save money.
-I refinanced my home and investment property not long ago using LendingTree to find the lowest rates.
+I refinanced my home and investment property many times, using the website Credible* to compare rates for my latest refinance.

 This generation of home owners can enjoy their low fixed rate for up to thirty years, no matter what rates or currency does in the future.
 Not a bad deal, as long as the payment isn’t suffocating cash flow.

 Check out the chart below of the average 30-year fixed mortgage rate since 1971 (turn sideways smartphone users or click source link):